hexbabe/rgb-d-overlay/README.md

 Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com/).
 Click on the **Components** subtab and select the configuration pane for your image stream camera, _not_ the `rgb-d-overlay` camera.
-Under **Attributes**, add the following `sensor` configuration to your image stream camera configuration:
+Under **Attributes**, add the following `sensors` configuration to your image stream camera configuration:

 ```json
 {